skrzypu/fusionsolar_datamining/README.md

 # FusionSolar datamining
 This is project to collect and process data from FusionSolar inverter from Huaweii

+Project will be created in swift.
+First will be created under linux, later other platforms, when all libraries/packges will be ready.

+Please check Package.swift about dependencies.

+## Status
+It do nothing.
+Just reads yaml configuration

+## Running
+After compilation copy file from Resources to place where binary is.
+Update with correct password and user.

+# OLD Idea.
+Python will not be done for now
+This is project to collect and process data from FusionSolar inverter from Huaweii

 Project is done in python